matheussesso/portfolio-devmat/README.md

 <br>

-A simple, modern, responsive portfolio template built with pure PHP and a bit of Javascript, featuring multi-language support, dark/light theme toggle, and an elegant interface.
+This is my personal portfolio, which I decided to share.
+A simple, modern, responsive portfolio template built with pure PHP and a bit of JavaScript, featuring multi-language support, dark/light theme toggle, and an elegant interface.
 Perfect for developers looking to create their own portfolio website.

 ## Features